TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \subsection{Result analysis}

 \paragraph{Fine-grained alignment for token-level modeling} In this section, we analyze the semantic patterns captured by the textual subspaces during dynamic alignment.
 As shown in Figure~\ref{fig:2_2}, the green textual subspace is frequently assigned to foreground regions of objects such as nuts, pills, screws, and tiles.
 This indicates that it captures object-centric semantics.
 In contrast, the red and blue textual subspaces are predominantly distributed across background regions.
 It suggests that they primarily model contextual or low-variation areas.
 Furthermore, the green subspace tends to concentrate in regions with significant semantic variation, while the red and blue subspaces are more commonly associated with smooth or homogeneous textures.
 For example, in the tile image, the surface is largely uniform, but the crack introduces a distinct visual change, precisely where the green subspace becomes dominant.
 In cable, the missing wire appears as a flat black region with low-variance semantic nature and is typically assigned to the red or blue subspaces.
 We can conclude that the learned textual subspaces serve distinct semantic roles: one subspace captures object-level and variant semantics, while the others are more aligned with background and uniform regions.
 In addition, we analyze the selection frequency of each textual subspace.
 Figure~\ref{fig:2_3} presents the frequency distribution of the selected textual subspaces across the MVTec AD dataset.
 We observe that the blue and green subspaces account for the majority of selections.
 This indicates that background regions or areas with low semantic variation occupy a large portion of the images.
-These results demonstrate that the textual subspaces have been effectively optimized to specialize in distinct semantic roles.